koldakov/brosfiles/README.md

 ## Usage

 Bootstrap libraries won't be added to the project.
-Run `bash bin/download_bootstrap` to download bootstrap.
+Run `bash bin/download_vendor` to download vendor libs.

 ### Development